awsdocs/aws-kms-developer-guide/doc_source/concepts.md

     --encryption-context Purpose=Test
 ```

 For details about the grant constraints, see [Using grant constraints](create-grant-overview.md#grant-constraints)\.
-For detailed information about grants, see [Using grants in AWS KMS](grants.md)\.
+For detailed information about grants, see [Grants in AWS KMS](grants.md)\.

 ### Logging encryption context<a name="encryption-context-auditing"></a>